antmarakis/thinkspace/publications.md

 ## 2021

 [Wine is Not v i n. -- On the Compatibility of Tokenizations Across Languages](https://aclanthology.org/2021.findings-emnlp.205/).
 Antonis Maronikolakis, Philipp Dufter and Hinrich Schütze.
 2021.
-In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing.
+In Findings of the 2021 Conference on Empirical Methods in Natural Language Processing.

 [BERT Cannot Align Characters](https://aclanthology.org/2021.insights-1.3/).
 Antonis Maronikolakis, Philipp Dufter and Hinrich Schütze.
 2021.
 In Proceedings of the The Second Workshop on Insights from Negative Results, EMNLP.